zaphosting/docs/docs/vserver-linux-gitlab.md

 <TabItem value="opensuse" label="OpenSUSE">

-Install the OpenSSH Server package alongside the prerequisities it requires using the following command.
+Install the OpenSSH Server package alongside the prerequisites it requires using the following command.
 This is how your web interface panel for GitLab will be hosted.

 ```
 sudo zypper install curl openssh perl